pip-services/pip-services-docs/content/en/dart/commons/refer/references.md

 ### Static methods

 #### fromTuples
-Creates a new References from a list of key-value pairs called tuples.
+Creates a new References object from a list of key-value pairs called tuples.

 > `static` [References](../references) fromTuples(List tuples)